aidanrohm/Distributed-Systems/Lab3/README.txt

     This is only really necessary when doing the two tests, where the timeouts are activated to simulate failures.

-    Stio each running server using:
+    Stop each running server using:
         CTRL + C

     On node-1, run: